-Cyber crime attack hits supermarkets
+Cyber-crime attack hits supermarkets

 Musgrave cyber-attack hits Irish supermarkets

-The company that operates the Centra, Mace and Supervalu stores in Ireland says it has been hit by a cyber-attack.
+The company operating Centra, Mace and Supervalu stores in Ireland has said it has been hit by a cyber-attack.

 The County Cork-based Musgrave group confirmed on Tuesday that hackers tried to steal credit and debit card numbers and expiry dates.

-It said that its entire network of stores across the island of Ireland has been affected.
+It said that its network across the island of Ireland had been affected.

 The company said it had detected "malicious software" but there is "no evidence that data has been stolen".